ivaylopp/mdp-classwork-1/README.md

 ## Pipeline Features

 - Dockerize and push to dockerhub
-- Vulnerability scanning of the docker image with Trivy
+- Unit tests
 - Run various linters:
   - flake8
   - editorconfig-checker
   - markdownlint
 - Check for leaked secrets with GitLeaks
+- Vulnerability scanning of the docker image with Trivy
+- SonarCloud code quality check